When the board asks about your security posture, what do you show them?

 AESCSF v2 Cyber Security Maturity Assessment

 Evaluate cybersecurity maturity against the Australian Energy Sector Cyber Security Framework v2 with SP1/SP2/SP3 Security Profile targeting.
-95–161 questions across 11 domains.
+60–161 questions across the AESCSF v2 framework.
 100% local — no data leaves your device.

 Best suited for: Australian energy sector entities with AEMO reporting obligations